aoman-n/aws-cost-notify/README.md

-# aws-billing-notify
+# aws-cost-notify

-This is a sample template for aws-billing-notify - Below is a brief explanation of what we have generated for you:
+This is a sample template for aws-cost-notify - Below is a brief explanation of what we have generated for you:

 ```bash
 .